SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

   (either `running`, `finished` or `errored`) for the overall state of the rotation.
 Please make sure to unset `secretServicePreviousPrivateKey` once rotation is finished as a matter of best practice.

+  NOTE: Make sure that you do not redeploy or rollback the Renku Helm chart while a key rotation is underway.
+Even if the deployment is broken it is best to wait for the key rotation to finish before attempting another deployment or a rollback.

 ## Upgrading to Renku 0.53.0

 The `data-service` configuration has been updated to support trusting reverse proxies.